Carter2565/Reusable-email/docs/source/index.rst

 .. note::
    For support and updates join our Telegram Channel https://t.me/reusable

-   Generate a free test key with our Telegram bot https://t.me/reusableemailbot
+   Generate a free test api key with our Telegram bot https://t.me/reusableemailbot

 Contents
 --------